-- We’ve studied the SAPI documentation to make sure that the calls that we make via SAPI are correct
+- We’ve studied the SAPI documentation to make sure that the calls that we make via SAPI are correct.

 - We thought that the issue may have been with Voice Elements.
 However, we have created test applications that are completely outside of Voice Elements to get to the bottom of the issue, and have seen the same problem.

-- There seems to be little rhyme or reason to the issues that we see, which is why we’ve been unable to make much progress with each Vendor Specific TTS package, or with Microsoft (who created SAPI — where we think the issue may be occurring).
+- There seems to be little rhyme or reason to the issues that we see, which is why we’ve been unable to make much progress with each vendor-specific TTS package, or with Microsoft (who created SAPI — where we think the issue may be occurring).

 - We’ve set up test instances where the error never occurs after making tens of thousands of TTS calls in a short span without seeing the issue, while a few thousand in a different test instance will cause the TTS engine to crash.
-I’ve even seen a case where the error occurred at 3AM, while there hadn’t been any calls made since 9PM the day before.
+We’ve even seen a case where the error occurred at 3AM, while there hadn’t been any calls made since 9PM the day before.

 - We have found that this most often occurs with customers that use TTS heavily.

 If you have experienced this issue, you should try to find out how often the issue is occurring.
 As described above, some TTS vendors are better than others.
 If you see the issue occur regularly (i.e., every few thousand TTS calls), you may want to look at a different TTS vendor.
 For example, we have seen one TTS vendor that crashed like clockwork after just a few minutes of full load on the TTS engine (using all TTS licenses).